jfreeman812/QE-Tools/reporting/coverage.rst

 :Group: Categories
 :Format: ``category:<category_1>:<category_2>:<category_n>``
 :Description: The categories tag allows for a category hierarchy to be establish independent of directory structure (the default behavior for Gherkin-based tools).
 The hierarchy can be as deep as needed and represents a nested group of categories for a test.

+.. _JIRAs:

+:Group: JIRAs
+:Format: ``<JIRA_ID>``
+:Description: When applicable, any JIRA associated with a test should be added as an independent tag.
+This allows for tests to be run for specific JIRA(s) as well as a historic record of the reason a test was added to the suite.

 Additional Groups
 ~~~~~~~~~~~~~~~~~